A Charlie Brown Thanksgiving

 Released in 1988, The Mayflower Voyagers (the second feature on the DVD) strays somewhat from the simplicity that made its predecessors so endearing, but it's still educational.
 The animated special follows the Pilgrims -- including Charlie Brown and friends -- as they journey to the New World in 1620.
 It does a good job of depicting the perilous Mayflower voyage, as well as the challenges of settling in a new land.

 Families can talk about...

-Families can talk about the real meaning of Thanksgiving -- how it's not just about turkey, stuffing, and pumpkin pie.
+Families can talk about the real meaning of Thanksgiving, how it's not only about turkey, stuffing, and pumpkin pie.
 How did the Peanuts gang learn that lesson in this story?
 What will you be thankful for this Thanksgiving?

 What did you learn about the Mayflower voyage that you didn't know before?
 How could you learn more?

 How does Charlie Brown show the true spirit of Thanksgiving to his friends, even though he doesn't know how to cook turkey or much of anything else?